filafly/filament-font-awesome-icons/README.md

 # Filament FontAwesome Icons

-A FontAwesome icon set implementation for Filament 3.x, providing a comprehensive set of FontAwesome icons that seamlessly integrate with Filament's interface.
+A Font Awesome icon set implementation for Filament 3.x, providing a comprehensive set of Font Awesome icons that seamlessly integrate with Filament's interface.

 ## Installation